Sathvik1996/eAlpha4test/README.md

-# eAlpha4test
+# README #

 This Project is developed for the EAlpha4Tech company under the Interview Test.

 ### What is this repository for? ###

 * This is a TaskReview system Based on Lead and Employee system
-* Developed using python, Django, RestAPi, Ajax, & MongoDB
+* Developed using python , Django, MongoDB, Ajax, RestAPI
 *

 ### How do I get set up? ###